Terms & Conditions of Use

 - With regard to the sale of digital content by way of a digital download only and where you (a) consent to delivery within the Cancellation Period and (b) acknowledge the loss of your right to cancellation prior to or immediately after making your payment will be dealt with under regulation 37(1) of the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 - namely you will have no right to cancel and we will not accept any cancellation request nor make a refund.

-12.4.
-If you make amendments to your Will(s) after they have been checked by us, and then re-generate them whilst declining the opportunity to have one of our Willwriters check the amended Will(s), then you do so entirely at your own risk and we shall not in any way be liable for any consequences.
+13.4.
+If you make amendments to your Will(s) after they have been checked by us, and then re-generate them whilst declining the opportunity to have one of our Willwriters check the amended Will(s), then subject to clause 7 you do so entirely at your own risk and we shall not in any way be liable for any consequences.

-12.5.
-Should we need to contact you on any matter more pressing than our normal communications (see 13.3 above) then we shall first email you at the email address that we hold in our database for you and then in some cases also write to you by Recorded Delivery (or equivalent) at the postal address that we hold in our database for you.
+13.5.
+Should we need to contact you on any matter more pressing than our normal communications then we shall first email you at the email address that we hold in our database for you and then in some cases also write to you by recorded delivery (or equivalent) at the postal address that we hold in our database for you.